najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

 * __Zero integration tests__ (Again manual process followed by Devs and QA)
 * __Deployment using filezilla__ (Yes this is the holy grail of deployment)

-Few team members had major issues with SVN and TFS as souce control specially on non-windows platforms.
+Few team members had major issues with SVN and TFS as souce control specially when they are not using windows.
 Since I have been using Git for sometime now and loved it.
 I recommonded git and knew we can't move ahead without installing local git server.
 After some research found GitLab that has free option available.
 We are running GitLab on ubuntu 12.04 box and untill now it's working smoothly.

-Co-workers who were bitten by SVN were in love with git and thought it's the only change we needed in our current workflow/tooling.
+Co-workers that got beatings from SVN fall in love with git and we all thought it's the only change we needed in our current workflow/tooling.
 Well that was a mistake.

 <img src="http://s3-ec.buzzfed.com/static/enhanced/webdr02/2013/2/8/14/anigif_enhanced-buzz-11517-1360352639-1.gif" />

-#### Who Broke The Code?
+#### Who Moved The Code?

 "Is it ok to pull latest code from remote branch?".
-Gitlab was providing us information about what changed in latest commit and by whom but couldn't signal us about the integrity of the code it has.
+Gitlab was providing us information about what changed in latest commit and by whom but couldn't signal us if the code is free from compile time errors.
+That created fear among devs and they came up with a solution called __"Push-Pa"__.

 ###### Manual Solution: Push-Pa